Is it Legal to Ride an Electric Scooter or Electric Unicycle?

 Legality versus Adaptability

-PLEVUK, a not-for-profit organisation, has created a legal framework in favour of electric rideables.
+PLEVUK, a not-for-profit organisation, has created a proposed legal framework solution in favour of electric rideables.
 This framework is documented on their website Rideables.org and was developed in collaboration with other countries where electric rideables have been adapted efficiently within their transportation systems.
 It allows for flexibility in the use of various forms of electric rideables and is not restricted to only the electric scooter or unicycle.
 The framework on Rideables.org combines existing laws for cycling and current on-road inner-city speed limit rules.

 PLEVUK’s success on this framework demonstrates that sometime in the near future, similar policies can be developed or adapted to legalise the public use of electric rideables.